Child Protection Reform

 The Way Forward

 The child protection reform that is needed absolutely everywhere is a foundational shift in how every aspect of a case is viewed.
-Not just a trauma-informed approach, but a fundamental trauma lens through which the whole case is viewed and addressed.
-Advocating for and working towards this child protection reform is a major focus of my work now.
-I invite others interested in working towards this child protection reform with a trauma lens to contact me, to discuss how we can work together on it.
+Not just a trauma-informed approach, but a trauma-proactive approach – meaning actively assessing for underlying trauma when families are struggling and addressing it if identified.
+Advocating for and working towards this child protection reform is a major part of my work now.
+I invite those interested in implementing trauma-proactive child protection reform to contact me, at [email protected], to discuss how we can work together on it.